Kristian Bush: 2001–2012: Sugarland

 Sugarland broke through in 2004 with the release of their debut single "Baby Girl", the first single from their multi-platinum debut album Twice the Speed of Life.
 The trio became a duo in 2006, when they also released their second album, Enjoy the Ride.
 This album produced their first two No. 1 singles (in the U.S.), "Want To" and "Settlin'", and won the duo a Grammy for "Stay".
 In 2008 they released their third album, titled Love on the Inside.
 This album produced three more No. 1 singles with "All I Want to Do", "Already Gone"and "It Happens".
-Their fourth album, The Incredible Machine was released on October 19, 2010 in both a standard and deluxe edition.
+Their fourth album, The Incredible Machine was released on October 19, 2010, in both a standard and deluxe edition.
 Upon The Incredible Machine being certified platinum, Sugarland has sold in excess of 14 million records.
 Nettles and Bush also write all of the band's songs.
-In October of 2012, they were inducted into the Georgia Music Hall of Fame.
+In October 2012, they were inducted into the Georgia Music Hall of Fame.

+They have surpassed sales of over 22 million albums worldwide, achieved five No. 1 singles and won numerous awards, including trophies from the Grammys, American Music Awards, Academy of Country Music Awards, CMT Music Awards and CMA Awards.